 The goal of the linguistics doctoral program is to prepare graduates to design and conduct original, empirically based research within a theoretical framework.
 Doctoral students prepare for careers in academic research and teaching or applied work in industry or other organizations.

-We encourage doctoral students to begin engaging in research projects early, as these will contribute to developing the research program that will lead to the thesis project.
-Early projects not only lead to preliminary exam topics and/or publishable papers, but also enable students to pilot the methods they'll use for the dissertation project.
-Early projects may be extensions of coursework and may involve a faculty advisor other than the thesis advisor.
+We encourage doctoral students to begin engaging in research projects early, as this engagement contributes to the development of the research program that will lead to the thesis project.
+Early projects may also lead to preliminary exam topics and/or publishable papers, and importantly, they may enable students to pilot the methods they'll use for the dissertation project.
+Projects may be extensions of coursework and may involve a faculty advisor other than the thesis advisor.

 Students should select a specialization and begin their own research as early as possible.
 The department offers specializations in: